VaryanW/VaryanW/README.md

 <br><body>I have been working on learning and growing in the cybersecurity field recently and get into the career and learn and grow even more.
 I have spent the past few years working on a few certifications (CompTIAA+ and Security+).<br>
 While achieving these certificates, I have also worked to grow my knowledge even further with a bootcamp for cybersecurity, and home projects to grow my skills and understanding within this vast subject. <br>
 Below, are listed some of the projects from both the course I have taken, as well as some of the personal projects I have done to grow my knowledge.</body>
-<br><br>

-<h1>University of Minnesota Cyber Security Bootcamp - Larger Projects </h1> <br>
-<p>Exploiting vulnerabilities in a DVWA (Damn Vulnerable Web Application) - Class based CTF event vs peers</p>
-<p>Utilizing Splunk SIEM to identify, altert and respond to simulated attacks</p>
-<p>Final Project - Utilizing Elastic SIEM to monitor, and alert on anomolies of a VM network I set up on my PC</p>
-<p> Azure - Creating a cloud-based network, learning the architecture and tools to create and manage simple tasks within a cloud environment</p>

 <br> <br>
 <h1>Other bootcamp assignments</h1><br>